 Latimer was in his second year there when the war broke out in 1861.
 He was one of several VMI cadets selected to serve as drill instructors in Richmond, where he trained the Hampden Artillery.
 He was commissioned Second Lieutenant that September to serve in his cousin Captain A.R.
 Courtney’s artillery battery.

-In 1862 he served in in General Ewell’s Division in Jackson’s Shenandoah Valley Campaign, fighting at Winchester, and at Cedar Mountain.
-In August Courtnety took over the battalion and Latimer was promoted to captain and took over the battery, commanding it at Sharpsburg and Fredericksburg.
+In 1862 he served in in General Ewell’s Division in Jackson’s Shenandoah Valley Campaign, fighting at the First Battle of Winchester and at the Battle of Cedar Mountain.
+In August Courtney took over the battalion.
+Latimer was promoted to captain and took over the battery, commanding it at the Battle of Sharpsburg (Antietam) in September and the Battle of Fredericksburg in December.

 In March of 1863 Latimer was promoted to major and was made second in command of Richard Snowden Andrew’s Artillery Battalion in General Edward Johnston’s Division.
 His corps commander, Richard Ewell, referred to him as “the young Napoleon,” but everyone else knew him as “the boy major.”